ghiggi/gpm_api/docs/source/00_introduction.rst

 It's important to note that unlike infrared radiation, which is strongly tied with an object's temperature, the emitted microwave radiation is governed by the object's physical properties (which controls the microwave emissivity).

-Here below we display the BTs sensed by GMI Hurricane Ida's landfall on August 29, 2021, at 15:13:00 UTC.
+The figure below displays the BTs sensed by GMI Hurricane Ida's landfall on August 29, 2021, at 15:13:00 UTC.
 Please note the BT depression over land in the high frequency channels, and the higher BT in the lower frequency channels over the ocean.

 .. image:: /static/example_pmw_frequency.png